Broken Bones in Truck Accidents

 - Numbness or tingling

-Bone fractures must be treated by a medical professional.
-In most cases, an x-ray, bone scan, MRI, or CT scan is needed to identify the exact location and type of break.
+A medical professional must treat bone fractures.
+In most cases, an X-ray, bone scan, MRI, or CT scan is needed to identify the exact location and type of break.

 Accidents that Can Cause Broken Bones

 Large truck crashes tend to be violent and catastrophic events.
-These machines can exert an immense amount of force on smaller passenger vehicles, even at low speeds.
+These machines can exert immense force on smaller passenger vehicles, even at low speeds.
 The result can be traumatic injuries like broken bones.

 When a large or commercial truck collides with a smaller vehicle, occupants can be crushed or pinned inside their car.
 They can also be thrown against the dashboard, windshield, or car door.
 Any of these actions can result in broken bones.
-Some of the most fractured bones tend to be arms, legs, and ribs.
+Some of the most fractured bones are the arms, legs, and ribs.
 Skull fractures are also relatively common in large truck crashes.
-Fractures of the vertebrae in the neck and spine are also possible, especially in higher-speed collisions.
+Fractures of the neck and spine vertebrae are also possible, especially in higher-speed collisions.

 The most common types of truck accidents that result in broken bones tend to include: